The Ancient of Days

 threw it from him, and with an air of exulting triumph exclaimed, "There, that will do!
 I cannot mend it."

-The image was used as the 2006 paperback cover of Stephen Hawking's 2005 book God Created the Integers.

-Also used as design influence for The Concept album cover by American funk band Slave, 1978.
+The image was used as the cover of the 1992 book Fearful Symmetry: Is God a Geometer by Ian Stewart and Marty Golubitsky, and the 2006 paperback cover of Stephen Hawking's 2005 book God Created the Integers.
+It was also used as a design influence for the album cover of The Concept (1978) by American funk band Slave.

 Gallery of extant copies

 There are currently thirteen known extant copies of Europe a Prophecy.
 Because of Blake's production process of hand colouring each print, each image has its own unique qualities.
 The following images of The Ancient of Days are those available via the digital archiving project, the William Blake Archive: